©2023 by the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc. All rights reserved.

 The Board may, after reviewing the decision of the Committee, determine that the Committee did not have all relevant evidence or adequately review the evidence prior to making its final decision in the matter.
 In such case, the Board may remand the matter back to the Committee for further consideration.

-The Board shall only modify the Committee’s decisions based on clear and convincing evidence in the event of any or all of the following:
+The Board shall only modify the Committee’s decisions and/or sanctions based on clear and convincing evidence in the event of any or all of the following:

 a. the Code was incorrectly applied;